lpic2book/src/docs/lpic2.200.1.md

 bytes).
 Old (pre-2.6) kernels might report blocks as 512, 2048 or 4096
 bytes instead.
 Values related to CPU measurements are expressed as a percent of *total* CPU time.
-Keep this in mind when interpreting measurements from a multi-CPU system. - on these systems `vmstat` averages the number of CPUs into the output.
+Keep this in mind when interpreting measurements from a multi-CPU system, as on these systems `vmstat` averages the number of CPUs into the output.
 All five CPU fields should add up to a total of 100% for each interval shown.
 This is independent of the number of processors or cores.
 In other words: `vmstat` can NOT